hackclub/hackclub/workshops/login_auth/README.md

 In above image you will see `Hosting URL`[https://loginauth-12.web.app/](https://loginauth-12.web.app/) so that is the URL for your webpage.

-You can also use custom domain for your webpage by wising domain section in firebase.
+You can also use custom domain for your webpage by wising domain section in FIREBASE.

 ### Hooray!🎉
 You finished the Web Login Authentication Workshop by completing all tasks:
-- [x] Creating a firebase project.
+- [x] Creating a FIREBASE project.
 - [x] Designing a webpage.
-- [x] Connecting firebase to your webpage
+- [x] Connecting FIREBASE to your webpage
-- [x] Hosting app in firebase
+- [x] Hosting app in FIREBASE

 ### ⚡ What's Next?
-Now you know how to build a web page with login authentication using firebase.
+Now you know how to build a web page with login authentication using FIREBASE.

 Now how you can expand it?
-Try adding some other features to it with the help of [Firebase Guide](https://firebase.google.com/docs/auth/web/start?authuser=0)
+Try adding some other features to it with the help of [FIREBASE Guide](https://firebase.google.com/docs/auth/web/start?authuser=0)

 Here are some examples 👇
 - Adding `create account` feature so user can create a new account.